Klizzy/alfred-hide-my-mail/README.md

 ## Installation
 1. Download the latest `.alfredworkflow` file from the [releases page](https://github.com/Klizzy/alfred-hide-my-mail/releases).
 2. Double-click the downloaded file to import it into Alfred 5.
-3. Configure the workflow, if your MacOS system language is not set to English.

 ## Usage
 1. Open Alfred (default shortcut: `Option + Space`).